miladt199/Math589A_Fall25_Assignment4/README.md

   * Modify the Python wrapper to accept a keyword parameter `scale` and pass it to C code.
   * Modify `main.c` so that the C code driver does not crash.
 I will check!
+  * Change documentation to reflect the code modification